5yutan5/PyQtDarkTheme/docs/source/index.rst

 * A flat Dark and Light theme
 * Support PySide and PyQt
-* Support some freezing library(PyInstaller, cx_Freeze and etc...)
+* Support some freezing library(PyInstaller, cx_Freeze)
-* Resolve the differences of style between Qt versions
+* Resolve the style differences between Qt versions
 * QPalette of dark and light theme